logo

 B♭ Phrygian Scale Notes

-The B♭ Phrygian mode contains the following notes:
+The B♭ Phrygian scale contains the following notes:

 B♭ Phrygian Piano Diagram

-This diagram highlights which keys belong to the B♭ Phrygian scale, which is helpful for visualizing whole steps, half steps, and characteristic tones such as the flat 2 (C♭), which gives this scale its signature sound.
+This diagram highlights which keys belong to the B♭ Phrygian scale, which is helpful for visualizing whole steps, half steps, and the overall shape of the scale on the keyboard.

 B♭ Phrygian Scale Formula and Intervals